AenuHub/W7_Linq/README.md

 - Numbers greater than 15 and less than 22

-- The square of each number in the list (For this you can create a new list and print it).
+- The square of each number in the list.